Obesity Impacts Your Overall Health

 That’s why Well-Ahead’s obesity efforts focus on policy, system and environmental strategies to make healthy living easily accessible for everyone.
 We focus on empowering leaders in child care, healthcare, school, worksite and community settings to make healthy changes in their environments to maintain a healthy weight.
 These changes include implementing evidence-based strategies like promoting the availability of healthy food options, creating opportunities for physically activity and increasing breastfeeding support.

 2 CDC National Health Report Highlights, 2013. https://www.cdc.gov/healthreport/publications/compendium.pdf

 Small changes can have a big impact in reducing the burden of obesity and moving Louisiana’s health forward.

 The Children’s Coalition for Northeast Louisiana knows that investing early in the health and development of Louisiana’s children results in much better development later, and that’s one of the reasons they are proud to be a WellSpot.
 “The childhood obesity problem in Louisiana is critical,” said then-executive director of the Coalition Lynn Clark.
 “It falls …

-Louisiana selected to be part of National Association of Chronic Disease Directors’ Employer Coverage Learning Collaborative
+Louisiana Selected to be a Part of National Association of Chronic Disease Directors’ Employer Coverage Learning Collaborative

 In October 2019, Louisiana was one of six states selected by the National Association of Chronic Disease Directors (NACDD) to be a part of the National Diabetes Prevention Program (National DPP) Employer Coverage Learning Collaborative.
 This cohort pilot opportunity was made available to a limited number of employers that expressed interest in, and readiness to, …